pangeacyber/pangea-prompt-lab/README.md

 Testing tool to evaluate Pangea Prompt Guard service efficacy.
 This utility measures the accuracy of detecting malicious versus benign prompts.

+**Please be aware that the test dataset for prompt injection has been updated.
+It now includes only malicious prompts — i.e., direct prompt injection, indirect prompt injection, and jailbreak prompts.
+We have removed prompts related to self-harm, violence, profanity, and other such unacceptable categories, as these are not classified as "malicious" prompts.
+To effectively prevent such unwanted prompts on your AI application, we recommend enabling the relevant detectors within the AI Guard service.**

 ## Prerequisites

 - Python v3.10 or greater